-Institution: Class: Date & Time: Description: As part of our teache As part of our teacher induction and education programmes, we would like to record your class.
+institution: Class: Date & Time: Description: As part of our teacher induction and education programmes, we would like to record your class.
 This recording will be used in teacher education programmes at this institution and other BALEAP member institutions.
 No reference to specific student identities will be made.
-Recordings will be stored in a fully secured location with access restricted to authorised use for teaching education purposes.
+Recordings will be stored in a fully secured location with access restricted to a uthorised use for tea aching education pur poses.
 They will not be made publicly available for other purposes.